engmaths/emat30008/odes/ivps.md

    1. Ensure that you have a function called `euler_step` that does a single Euler step.
    1. Also make a function called `solve_to` which solves from $x_1,t_1$ to $x_2,t_2$
       in steps no bigger than `deltat_max`.
-   1. Make a function called `solve_ode` that uses `solve_to` and `euler_step`
-      to generate a series of numerical solution estimates $x_1,x_2,x_3,\dots$.
 This should be similar to scipy's `odeint` function.

 2. Repeat part 1 using the [4th-order Runge-Kutta
    method](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods#The_Runge.E2.80.93Kutta_method).
-   1. Make it so that when calling `solve_ode` you can choose whether to use the Euler method or RK4.
+   1. Make it so that when calling `solve_to` you can choose whether to use the Euler method or RK4.
-   1. How does the error depend on $\Delta t$ now?
+   2. How does the error depend on $\Delta t$ now?
 How does this compare with the error for the Euler method (put this in the same plot)?
-   1. Find step-sizes for each method that give you the same error - how long does each method take? (you can use the `time` command when running your Python script)
+   3. Find step-sizes for each method that give you the same error - how long does each method take? (you can use the `time` command when running your Python script)